shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

 following classes were removed and should not be used anywhere in your project:
 - `Shopsys\FrameworkBundle\Model\Cart\Exception\CartIsEmptyException` was removed.
 Use your implementation if you need
+- `Shopsys\FrameworkBundle\Model\Localization\CustomDateTimeFormatterFactory` was removed. `DateTimeFormatter` should be created directly by DI container

 following constants were removed.
 Create your own constant if needed
 - `CronFacade::TIMEOUT_SECONDS = 240`
 - `CurrencyFormatterFactory::MINIMUM_FRACTION_DIGITS = 2`

+following services are no longer registered.
+Use corresponding replacement instead
+- `DateTimeFormatter`, use `DateTimeFormatterInterface` instead
 [shopsys/framework]: https://github.com/shopsys/framework